 - 1. Re-investigate the viability of adapting existing facilities as a multi-purpose cultural and heritage centre - 2.
 Liaise with schools to promote and encourage local history studies. - 3.
-Identify historic buildings at risk and encourage their preservation - 4.
+Undertake a review of all listed buildings, identify historic buildings at risk and encourage their preservation - 4.
 Establish a Hungerford Historic Buildings Preservation Society.